 The Eight-Points include Meditation, Repetition of the Mantram (The Mantram is like the Hail Mary or other positive energy saying), Slowing Down, One-Pointed Attention, Training of the Senses, Putting Others First, Spiritual Companionship, and Reading the Mystics.

 The title of the little book is from a Mahatma Gandhi story: Gandhi’s train was pulling slowly out of the station when a reporter ran up to him and asked for a message to take back to his people.
 Gandhi wasn’t speaking that day so he hurriedly scrawled on a scrap of paper: “My life is my message.”

 Easwaran has written many books on Meditation, which he says should be done half an hour a day in the morning and evening in a straight-backed chair or in another space dedicated to the process.
 His titles include: Gandhi the Man, The Bhagavad Gita for Daily Living, Meditation, God Makes the Rivers to Flow, Dialogue with Death, Love Never Faileth, Words to Live By, The Unstruck Bell, and many others.

 Sitting under the shade of the trees in the pleasant summer weather, I find watching the squirrels and blue jays eating peanuts and getting a drink and a bath in the birdbath sometimes just as fascinating as reading about Meditation, but still I am learning something new and improving my attitude in this locked-down world.
 If anything we have been given time to spend doing things at home we don’t normally do—Like READ!

->Featured image: Eknath Easwaran, copied from Media page of his organization’s website per Wikipedia, Fair use.
-Blue mountain background/Fabrizio Conti
+>Featured image (collage): Eknath Easwaran, copied from Media page of his organization’s website, Fair use via Wikipedia.
+Blue mountain background/Fabrizio Conti, Unsplash

 >Bluejay and birdbath/Jim Whitaker, CC BY-ND2.0